 You might be wondering, ok, but why do we need an API connection?
-Let's go back to what Notion offers us, and that included databases, right?
+Let’s go back to what Notion offers us, and that includes databases!

 Meaning Notion can be a super easy database source for any application we wish to make.

-Before we get started, you must be an admin of a workspace or create a new workspace yourself.
+Before we get started, you must be an admin or create a new workspace yourself.

 Once you established that, head over to https://www.notion.com/my-integrations and click the ”+ New integration” button.